 We have prepared this listing of resources for adults with disabilities to help you get started.
 Look over this list, and you will find organizations that provide information, referral, and/or direct services.
 A brief description of each organization’s activities is included to help you choose those organizations that seem appropriate to your needs.

 Table of Contents

 Organizations and Agencies in Your State

-The State Resource Sheet lists state offices, such as the Protection and Advocacy Agency, the Developmental Disabilities Council, and selected disability organizations.
-Check the sheet for disability organizations that might address your needs.
+The State Organizations Search lists state offices, such as the Protection and Advocacy Agency, the Developmental Disabilities Council, and selected disability organizations.
+Look for disability organizations that might address your needs.
 Any of these groups may be able to help you directly or refer you to a local chapter or office near you.
 Disability groups usually serve both children and adults and are a good place for referral to sources of further education, job training, financial assistance, living arrangements, and the like.

 Listed below are selected agencies concerned with the well-being of people with disabilities.
 These organizations are grouped by the main focus of their activities, as follows: employment issues, postsecondary education, recreation, independent living, assistive technology, and other.